Clinical Psychology Training

 The trainees are taught in seminars to follow a clearly defined theoretical rationale for their clinical and consultative work.
 In case conferences and supervisory sessions, careful attention is paid to ensure that trainees know how to identify and diagnose a problem by formulating hypotheses and gathering data to confirm or reject the hypotheses.
 Concepts of human development and intervention strategies are taught from a variety of theories such as Freudian psychoanalysis, ego-psychology, object relations, self-psychology, interpersonal and relational schools of thought.
 While the practice of psychology is the primary focus in this practitioner-scholar model, interns are provided the necessary resources to conduct research and engage in such scholarly pursuits as attending and presenting at professional conferences.

 Training is provided in incremental levels of complexity.
 The first training requirement is participation in orientation.
-Interns participate in three-four weeks of orientation activities which include new employee orientation, sexual harassment training, and ethics presentation, and introduction to the DC Superior Court and assessment review.
+Interns participate in three-four weeks of orientation activities which include new employee orientation, sexual harassment training, and ethics presentation, and introduction to the DC Charter School assessment rotation.
 This orientation also includes a discussion of the history of Howard University Counseling Service, and the training program’s philosophy, objectives, and training plan; as well as a discussion of the evaluation process, due process, and grievance procedures.
 Interns are then exposed to training in conducting intakes and formulating their clinical intervention framework within an integrated theoretical model.
-This training takes place under the tutelage of the Training Director, Erica Shirley, Ph.D.
+This training takes place under the tutelage of the Training Director, Jessica Desalu, Ph.D.
 The interns start their hands-on experience by first conducting intake interviews and writing intake reports for presentation at the weekly intake conference.
 Once they master that skill, the interns are assigned therapy cases for ongoing work.
 In the beginning months of the internship, the training staff works with interns in the selection of cases to help them achieve a balance between selecting cases with relatively straightforward clinical presentations and selecting cases with more challenging clinical presentations.
 In the ensuing months, interns are encouraged to select increasingly challenging cases.

 Our overall model of the supervisory relationship is structured to move interns along a continuum of development as follows: